 Introverts are quite often deficient in that ability because their perception is directed inwardly.
 Instead of dealing with concrete reality, they inhibit worlds of abstract concepts and great ideals.

-Along with upbringing, culture, and environment, a large part of the personality comes from our unique genetic makeup.
+Along with upbringing, culture, and environment, a large part of our personality comes from our unique genetic makeup.
 Did you know that introversion and extroversion can be recognized even in toddlers?

 If you have a spare moment, you can test your baby by exposing it to different levels of stimuli – mostly sounds, and people.

 If the baby is easily frightened and starts to cry profusely, you probably have a little introvert there.
-If, on the other hand, the baby doesn’t give a shit about music or loud noises (worse yet, enjoys it), prepare for the rise of the extrovert.
+If the baby doesn’t give a shit about music or loud noises (or worse yet, enjoys it), prepare for the rise of the extrovert.

 This difference in behavior has to do with RAS (The Reticular Activating System) in the brain.
 It’s responsible mainly for regulating sleep-wake transitions and the ability to pay attention.
 It turns out that RAS is much more active in introverts.

 High levels MAO tends to cause restraint and avoidance of unnecessary risks.
-Moreover, the amygdala (ancient part of the brain which generates feelings of fear) also tends to have a party more often than not in the brains of introverts.
+Moreover, the amygdala (an ancient part of the brain which generates feelings of fear) also tends to have a party more often than not in the brains of introverts.